 Luke 17:21 has tripped up Protestants for centuries.
 Using the context and the meaning of the Greek, Richard Ritenbaugh explains that this verse's meaning is very plain!

-John Ritenbaugh asserts that the two major purposes for the Sabbath are to (1) remind us that God is Creator and (2) to remind us that we were once in abject bondage and slavery to sin.
-Christ, in His role of Law magnifier (Isaiah 42:21) magnified the spiritual intent of the Sabbath as a time of blessing, deliverance, liberty, and redemption.
-From the beginning of His ministry Luke 4:16 to His death, Jesus used the Sabbath to set people free from physical and spiritual bondage.
-If we reject the Sabbath or keep it carelessly, we are begging to be put back in bondage to Satan and sin.
+The two major purposes for the Sabbath are to (1) remind us that God is Creator and (2) to remind us that we were once in abject bondage and slavery to sin.
+Christ, in His role of Law magnifier (Isaiah 42:21) magnified the spiritual intent of the Sabbath a. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.